irisnet/irishub/docs/cli-client/stake.md

 ## iriscli stake delegations-to

-Query all delegations to one validator
+Query all delegations to one validator.

 ```bash
 iriscli stake delegations-to <validator-address> <flags>